wogong/freshrss-starred-rss/README.md

    cd freshrss-starred
    ```

-2. Copy the example configuration file and update it with your FreshRSS details:
+2. Copy the example environment file and update it with your FreshRSS details:
    ```
-   cp config.example.json config.json
+   cp .env.example .env
    ```

 3. Install the required dependencies: